 If the dashboard lights normally but the engine refuses to crank, it is usually the starter motor or alternator, not the battery.

-1. Donor car switched off and parked next to the dead one.
+1. Donor car switched off and parked next to the dead one, with the bodywork not touching.

-2. Strict order: red clamp to + on the dead car → red clamp to + on donor → black clamp to − on donor → black clamp to a metal earth point on the dead car (not to − on its battery, to avoid sparking over hydrogen gases).
+2. Strict order: red clamp to + on the dead car → red clamp to + on the donor → black clamp to − on the donor → black clamp to a metal earth point on the dead car (an unpainted engine bracket or chassis point).

 3. Start the donor, wait 1-2 minutes.
 Start the dead car.